Claire56/Dockerize_app/README.md

 * COPY - copies files/directories from the host machine to the container during the build process.

-* WORKDIR - sets the working directory in the container
+* WORKDIR - sets the working directory

-* ENTRYPOINT - Defines the entry point of the application, in our case its python3. it sets or overwrite the default entrypoint command for the image.
-The entrypoint sets the command and parameters that will be executed first when a container is run.
-Any commands and arguments passed at the end of the docker run command will be appended to the entrypoint.
+* ENTRYPOINT - Defines the entry point of the application, this makes the container executable. in our case its python3.

-* CMD - Runs the app.py file in the app directory.
+* CMD - you put the file you need run after the entry point.
+I like to think of ENTRYPOINT and CMD as the duo that executes the app. => terminal vesrion is  '$python3 app.py'

 ## Build the Image